 Even if you’re not used to using this kind of catheter, you can look into it for your trip.
 Practice using them before you go on the trip.
 You don’t want to run into problems when you’re already on the road.
 If you don’t have insurance and non-touch catheters are costly to you, you can bring a few and use them when you’re unable to wash your hands properly.

-Travel catheters are often no-touch for hygienic reasons, but they are also compact, light and pre-lubricated.
+Travelling catheters are often no-touch for hygienic reasons, but they are also compact, light and pre-lubricated.
 This means they take little room and don’t add on a lot of weight to your luggage, and you can catheterize more quickly and easily.

-If you’re traveling in a place where you know bathroom access is limited, bring some closed system catheters.
+If you’re travelling in a place where you know bathroom access is limited, bring some closed system catheters.
 Closed system catheters come with a urine collection bag attached to the catheter.
 This means you don’t have to use a toilet when you’re catheterizing, you can self-catheterize in any private space and empty the collection bag later.
 Closed system catheters are also no-touch and pre-lubricated.
 Though they may not be compact, they can come in handy.

 If you are using catheters that are not no-touch, it is especially important to bring these items, though you should also clean your hands before using a no-touch catheter.